xinli0928/COVID-Xray/README.md

 Models
 ----
-The model weights can be download at...
+The model weights are available here.
+You can test your own image by: